GlobalBoost/ord-globalboost/README.md

 [rodarmor](https://twitter.com/rodarmor), and
 [ordinally](https://twitter.com/veryordinally).

-Bitcoin received will go towards funding maintenance and development of `ord`, as well as hosting costs for [ordinals.com](https://ordinals.com).
+GlobalBoost received will go towards funding maintenance and development of `ord`, as well as hosting costs for [ordinals.com](https://ordinals.com).

 Thank you for donating!